-The Company places its medical diagnostic equipment, AcQMap System, at customer sites under evaluation agreements and generates revenue from the sale of disposable products used with the AcQMap System.
-Disposable products include AcQMap Catheters and AcQGuide Steerable Sheaths.
+For new customers, the Company places its medical diagnostic equipment, AcQMap System, at customer sites under evaluation agreements and generates revenue from the sale of disposable products used with the AcQMap System.
+Disposable products primarily include AcQMap Catheters and AcQGuide Steerable Sheaths.
+Outside of the U.S., the Company also has a Qubic Force Device which generates revenue from the sale of the AcQBlate Force Ablation Catheters.
 The Company provides the disposable products in exchange for consideration, which occurs when a customer submits a purchase order and the Company provides disposables at the agreed upon prices in the invoice.
 Generally, customers purchase disposable products using separate purchase orders after the equipment has been provided to the customer for free with no binding agreement or requirement to purchase any disposable products.
-The Company also sells the AcQMap System to customers along with software updates on a when-and-if-available basis and equipment service.
 The Company has elected the practical expedient and accounting policy election to account for the shipping and handling as activities to fulfill the promise to transfer the disposable products and not as a separate performance obligation.